akka/akka/akka-docs/src/main/paradox/coexisting.md

 :  @@snip [UntypedWatchingTypedTest.java]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/coexistence/UntypedWatchingTypedTest.java) { #adapter-import }

-That adds some implicit extension methods that are added to untyped and typed `ActorSystem` and `ActorContext` in both directions.
+@scala[That adds some implicit extension methods that are added to untyped and typed `ActorSystem` and `ActorContext` in both directions.]
+@java[To convert between typed and untyped there are adapter methods in `akka.typed.javadsl.Adapter`.]
 Note the inline comments in the example above.
-In the `javadsl` the corresponding adapter methods are static methods in `akka.typed.javadsl.Adapter`.

 ### Typed to untyped